hatfieldlibrary/marc_data_migration/README.md

 optional arguments:
-  -h, --help            show this help message and exit -db database name, --use-database database name
-                        Postgres database name to be used instead of OCLC API -r, --replace-fields  Replace fields with fields from the OCLC record.
+  -h, --help            show this help message and exit -r, --replace-fields  Replace fields with fields from the OCLC record.
-  -pm, --perfect-match  If true a perfect OCLC title match will be required
+  -pm, --perfect-match  Perfect OCLC title match will be required with lower
-                        and lesser match ratios arewritten to separate output file.
-  -di, --database-insert
+                        fuzzy matchratios written to seperate files.
+  -db database name, --use-database database name
+                        Postgres database name to use instead of the OCLC API -di, --database-insert
-                        Insert record into database when replacing fields with OCLC API data.
+                        Insert record into database while replacing fields with OCLC API data.
 Requires --use-database flag with database name.
   -comp, --compare_oclc_numbers
-                        This utility retrieves OCLC records and compares oclc numbers inthe response and the original input file.
-                        Logs the discrepancies for analysis.
+                        Retrieve OCLC records and compare oclc numbers inthe response and with the original input file.
+Logs any the discrepancies for analysis.
   -nt, --no-title-check
-                        Skip the fuzzy title match on 245a before updating records
-  -t, --track-fields    Create an audit log of modifed fields.
+                        Skip the fuzzy title match on 245a before updating records.
+You probably do not want to do this -t, --track-fields    Create an audit log of modified fields.
   -m, --track-title-matches
-                        Create a log of fuzzy title matches.
+                        Create audit log of fuzzy title matches.
   -so, --save-oclc      Save records from OCLC to local xml file during
                         replacement task.
-  -oc, --oclc-records   Only download marcxml for records with OCLC number, no
+  -oc, --oclc-records   Only download marcxml from OCLC number, no other tasks
-                        other tasks performed.
+                        performed.
-  -d, --duplicates      Checks the source file for duplicate OCLC numbers in
+  -d, --duplicates      Checks for duplicate OCLC numbers in the database.
-                        the database.

 Example:

 process.py --replace-fields --track-fields --track-title-matches /home/user/marcfile